Manage the overflow of online orders with an Order Management System

 However, the adoption of these solutions requires a perfect knowledge of stock levels and locations.
 While this information is still missing for many retailers, it can be easily accessed through the implementation of an Order Management System.

-Overcoming in-store difficulties with an Order Management System
+Overcoming in-store difficulties with an OMS

 In the process of easing warehouse workloads, shops that serve as shipping points can often be overwhelmed with too many online orders to prepare.